top of page

 Who is Eligible to Apply?

-Currently practicing teachers in an AWSNA-affiliated school.
-Schools will be requested to contribute financially to students' training but will not be required to.
-Applicants must be accepted into the GLWI Early Childhood or Grades 1-8 Teacher Education Certificate Program.
+This grant is for individuals already teaching in AWSNA- or WECAN-member schools as they pursue their training.
+Schools will be requested to contribute financially to training but will not be required to.
+Applicants must be accepted/enrolled into the GLWI Early Childhood or Grades 1-8 Teacher Education Certificate Program.

 How Do I Apply?